 WireGuard’s much smaller code base, which was written from the ground up by Jason Donenfeld has a wide number of advantages.

 Secondly, a smaller code base gives what WireGuard’s website calls a “smaller attack surface.”
-The less code there, the smaller chance of a mistake or a vulnerability which could be taken advantage of by a third party.
+The less code there, the smaller the chance of a mistake or a vulnerability that could be taken advantage of by a third party.

 Lastly, less code means more speed.
-If you don’t have tonnes of additional bloat, then the programme runs faster.
-If the existing code has been optimised as per the user’s needs.
+If you don’t have tonnes of additional bloat, then the program runs faster.
+If the existing code has been optimized as per the user’s needs.
 Many developers have long been frustrated with OpenVPN which is littered with code that no longer works, meaning they need to design custom scripts.

-For large companies the smaller code base is incredibly compelling.
-When you have thousands of clients connecting and disconnecting, less places for glitches means faster and smoother connections.
+For large companies, the smaller code base is incredibly compelling.
+When you have thousands of clients connecting and disconnecting, fewer places for glitches means faster and smoother connections.
 OpenVPN has often gained critics for the number of times the “tunnel” either crashes or stalls.